 - DATE - mark your cans and jars with a timetable so that you can keep track.
 This date is not an expiration date - it's a best-by date.
 And did you know those best by dates don't mean anything?

-- NAME – mark your jars (and your freezer foods) with the name of your product.
-A member of our Facebook group, Stock Your Pantry, suggested to making sure that you mark the name of the canned food on the top in case you ever lose the label.
+- NAME - mark your jars (and your freezer foods) with the name of your product.
+A member of our Facebook group, Stock Your Pantry, suggested making sure that you mark the name of the canned food on the top in case you ever lose the label.
 This can happen over time with moisture loosening the paper.

 2. ROTATE ROTATE ROTATE

 Rotation, or more precisely not rotating, is one of the biggest mistakes you can make in your pantry.
 Keeping your food rotated means you'll have less chance of spoilage and waste.
 As you shop, put your products with the furthest "best by" date at the back, use up the closest dated items first.

-This might seem counterintuitive to organization as you’re constantly making a mess in rotating, but it also keeps you focused on knowing that what you’re pulling off the shelf is still good to eat, and allows you a quicker means of getting meals together.
+This might seem counterintuitive to organizing as you're constantly making a mess in rotating.
+But it also keeps you focused on knowing that what you're pulling off the shelf is still good to eat, and allows you a quicker means of getting meals together.

 3. Start With a Menu Plan

 You may find it easier to begin your pantry organization by sticking to a few familiar, family-favorite meals, and stocking up on those ingredients first.
 Then begin to branch out in increasingly larger circles with meals and single ingredients.
-There are some great “every pantry needs this” kind of lists you can download.
-However, if you don’t know how to cook with them, or they are not the food plan your family needs, those staples may not work for you.
+I can even help you get started with a free, downloadable Pantry Basics Checklist.

 This helps keep you organized from the beginning - you're not stocking food you have no idea how to use, and taking up valuable space for foods you need.
 It also helps keep you focused on filling your pantry purposefully and not haphazardly.